Cutman: Swelling

 Swelling is usually associated with facial hematomas (bruises —localized bleeding outside of blood vessels), and is traditionally reduced by applying firm pressure with a chilled enswell or an ice bag on top of the area of trauma.
 The cutman presses the enswell against a fighter's skin to cool and reduce swelling from injuries, especially in areas around the eyes where swelling can impair vision.
 Since the time between rounds is very short, cutmen try to apply the enswell right away and hold it as long as they can, but a common mistake is using the enswell to push directly on the swollen area in an attempt to disperse it or move it into a safer place such as away from the eye.
 Such treatment will not move the hematoma, and may disrupt the microscopic blood vessels under the skin, thus causing an increase in bleeding and enlargement of the swelled area.

 Cuts

 Cuts (lacerations) are the primary focus of the cutman because unless the bleeding is stopped promptly, the fight physician may stop the fight and declare that the injured fighter has lost the match.
 Physicians also will stop a match for a laceration that is perpendicular to the eye.
 The most common area of the face to be cut is around the eye.
 Cuts are treated by applying a cold towel to clean and simultaneously cool the area of the cut, causing a decrease in blood flow.
-A cotton swab soaked in epinephrine is applied with pressure to decrease blood flow even more, and Avitene™ (an active absorbable collagen hemostat proven to accelerate clot formation) is put into the cut to coagulate the blood.
+A cotton swab soaked in epinephrine is applied with pressure to decrease blood flow even more.
+A collagen-based hemostat for clot formation (such as Avitene) is put into the cut to coagulate the blood.
 A cutman might also cover the area with petroleum jelly to prevent further damage.